 Which Dog is Right For You?

 Being honest about your family’s needs as well as the dog’s needs is the first step in finding the right pet for you.
+You must also consider the costs involved with getting a dog. $400 million is spent on insurance for pets every year in Australia which gives you an inclination of how expensive pet ownership has become.
 Once you’ve seen those puppy dog eyes it will be hard not to welcome him home.
 Here’s a guide to help narrow your search:

 · Golden Retriever and Labrador Retriever – Retrievers have long been held as one of the best family dogs around.
 They are easily trainable with positive reinforcement, highly intelligent and very sweet.